prefix-dev/setup-pixi/README.md

     pixi-bin-path: ${{ runner.temp }}/bin/pixi
 ```

+You can also use a preinstalled local version of pixi on the runner by not setting `pixi-version` or `pixi-url`.
+This action will then prefer an existing pixi binary at `pixi-bin-path` (or, if unset, the default location)
+over downloading a new version.

 ## More examples

 If you want to see more examples, you can take a look at the [GitHub Workflows of this repository](.github/workflows/test.yml).